 Response to treatment

-There are four types of patterns have been described:
+There are four types of patterns that have been described:

 - homogeneous accumulation of iodised oil in the whole tumour and the surrounding area.
 This type of accumulation indicates good response to treatment

 - homogeneous accumulation of iodised oil in the tumour only

 - irregular accumulation with filling defects.
 This accumulation represents less than optimal